annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/charactercount.md

     ![](<images/charactercount-image-4.png>) -->

-**Prerequisites:** You have created an [Input widget](<../../../../../ref/lang/auto/Class.Input Password Widget.final.md>) called CharacterCount and created a Local Variable with its Data Type set to Text.
+**Prerequisites:** You have created an [Input widget](<../../../../../ref/lang/auto/Class.Input Password Widget.final.md>) called MyInput and created a Local Variable with its Data Type set to Text.

 1. In Service Studio, in the Toolbox, search for `Character Count`.